damolinx/vscode-macros/README.md

 * **Macros: Run Active File as Macro**: run current editor as a macro (document will be saved before running).
 * **Macros: Rerun Last Macro**: execute the most recently run macro.
 * **Macros: Run Macro**: select a macro to run.
 Provides access to macros in configured `macros.sourceDirectories` directories.

+## Macro Explorer View

+The **Macro Explorer** provides a management view for macros:
+* **Macro Library Folders**: configure macro folders, browse their contents, and quickly add, delete, or move macro files around.
+* **Macros**: edit, run, or debug macros with a once-click.
+* **Macro Run Instances**: see active runs.
+Stop existing ones directly from the view.
+This is more convenient than the `Macros: Show Running Macros` command but it does not replace it as in-memory runs do not have a representation here.
+  - This view shows options used when a given instance was created.

 ## Development